Italy visa refusal 2026: reasons, appeal, court — a real success story

 1

-Insufficient income or account activity
+Insufficient income or account transactions

 2

-Employment instead of freelance work (for LA)
+Employment instead of freelancing (for LA)

 3